PyHP-pph/PyHP_pph/CONTRIBUTING.md

 ## Contributing to the CIC

-If you want to contribute to the compiler-interpreter-compiler, you can do so by fixing a bug, adding a CIC feature, or implementing part of the spec that's not yet implemented.
+If you want to contribute to the compiled interpreter-compiler, you can do so by fixing a bug, adding a CIC feature, or implementing part of the spec that's not yet implemented.

 In any case, once you've decided what you want to do, fork the repo, create a new branch off of `master`, and start implementing your code.
 Make sure to commit regularly, and keep each commit relatively small.